UmarHassanMalik/Cloud-/AWS Cloud Practitioner Coursera Course.md

 A load balancer acts as a single point of contact for all incoming web traffic to your Auto Scaling group.
 This means that as you add or remove Amazon EC2 instances in response to the amount of incoming traffic, these requests route to the load balancer first.
 Then, the requests spread across multiple resources that will handle them.
 For example, if you have multiple Amazon EC2 instances, Elastic Load Balancing distributes the workload across the multiple instances so that no single instance has to carry the bulk of it.

 ELB and Autoscaling together on EC2 can provide high performance and availability of our applications.

+Handles the instances effectively on high and low demand periods.

+<h3> Application Architecture </h3>

+<h3> Monolithic Architecture </h3>

+In this architecture, applications are made of multiple components.
+The components communicate with each other to transmit data, fulfill requests, and keep the application running.
+In monolithic applications we have an application with tightly coupled components.
+These components might include databases, servers, the user interface, business logic layer etc.

+In this architecture we have single point of failure if one component fails the whole application will fail.

+<h3> Micro Services Architecture </h3>

+A microservices architecture is a type of application architecture where the application is developed as a collection of services.
+It provides the framework to develop, deploy, and maintain microservices architecture diagrams and services independently.

+In a microservices approach, application components are loosely coupled.
+In this case, if a single component fails, the other components continue to work because they are communicating with each other.
+The loose coupling prevents the entire application from failing.

+<h3> Amazon Simple Notification Service (Amazon SNS) </h3>
+Amazon Simple Notification Service (Amazon SNS) is a publish/subscribe service.
+Using Amazon SNS topics, a publisher publishes messages to subscribers.

+In Amazon SNS, subscribers can be web servers, email addresses, AWS Lambda functions, or several other options.

+<h3> Amazon Simple Queue Service (Amazon SQS)  </h3>

+Using Amazon SQS, you can send, store, and receive messages between software components, without losing messages or requiring other services to be available.
+In Amazon SQS, an application sends messages into a queue.
+A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.